lisaover/lisaover.github.io/_teaching/2015-spring-math-125.md

 location: "Pittsburgh, United States"
 ---

 Fundamentals of Statistics is a survey course in exploratory data analysis and statistical inference including graphical summaries of data, sampling distributions, confidence intervals, and hypothesis testing.

-Students completed a research project for this course consisting of a survey or experiment.
-To complete the project, students gathered the appropriate data for exploratory data analysis and performed the analysis summarizing the data using the descriptive tools from the course.
-A formal report of the project was to be typed and submitted as if it were a scientific paper ready for presentation.
-For more information and to view student samples, see my <a href="https://lisasteaching.github.io/lisasteaching.github.io/statistics/" target="_blank">teaching portfolio</a>.
+Students engaged with these topics through hands-on activities and projects.
+For more information, see my <a href="https://lisasteaching.github.io/DuquesneProf/business_statistics/" target="_blank">teaching portfolio</a>.